Mario Monicelli: Italian-style comedy

 Monicelli received two more Academy Award nominations with I compagni (1963), a heartfelt homage to "humanitarian socialism" and The Girl with the Pistol (1968), which tackled the themes of bride kidnapping and honor killing, still relevant in the Southern-Italian culture of the time.

 For Love and Gold (1966) is another masterpiece of Italian cinema.
 The film tells the tragicomic tale of a Middle Ages Italian knight, with uncertain nobility and few means but high ideals, self-confidence and pomposity (Vittorio Gassman).
 The bizarre macaronic Latin-Italian dialogues were devised by Age & Scarpelli, the most renowned writers of Italian comedies, and represent a whole linguistic invention which was followed by Brancaleone at the Crusades (1970), and less successfully in Bertoldo, Bertoldino e Cacasenno (1984).

 My Friends (1975), featuring Ugo Tognazzi, Adolfo Celi, Gastone Moschin, Duilio Del Prete and Philippe Noiret, was one of the most successful films in Italy and confirmed Monicelli's genius in mixing humour, irony and bitter understanding of the human condition.
 The film was popular to the point that some lines are today turned into well-established idiomatic expressions ("la supercazzola"), and even a programming language ("monicelli") has been created using a syntax based on film quotes.
-His 1976 film Caro Michele (1976) won him the Silver Bear for Best Director at the 26th Berlin International Film Festival.
+Caro Michele (1976) won him the Silver Bear for Best Director at the 26th Berlin International Film Festival.

-Dramatic accents were predominant in the An Average Little Man (1977), featuring Alberto Sordi for his first complete dramatic role.
+Dramatic accents predominated in An Average Little Man (1977), featuring Alberto Sordi for his first complete dramatic role.
 Here Monicelli's pessimism takes over: the transformation of Italian society was such that it was no longer possible to laugh, believe or hope.
 This is why it is considered by many critics to be the film that brings the season of Italian-style comedy to a close.

-Final years
+Later years

-He turned again to more cheerful comedy and attention to historical events from a popular, intimate point of view with Il Marchese del Grillo (1981), also featuring Alberto Sordi at his best.
+He turned again to more cheerful comedy and attention to historical events from a popular, intimate point of view with Il Marchese del Grillo (1981), also featuring Alberto Sordi.
 The film was awarded Monicelli's third Silver Bear for Best Director award at the 32nd Berlin International Film Festival.
 The Rogues (1987) was also a historical parody set during Renaissance.

 Among the final works by Monicelli are Let's Hope It's a Girl (1986), Parenti serpenti (1992) and Dear Goddamned Friends (1994), featuring Paolo Hendel.
 The latter won an Honourable Mention at the 44th Berlin International Film Festival.
-His 1999 film Dirty Linen was entered into the 21st Moscow International Film Festival.
+His 1999 film Dirty Linen was entered in the 21st Moscow International Film Festival.

 His last feature film was The Roses of the Desert (2006), which he directed when he was 91 years old.

-In 1991 he received the Golden Lion for Career of the Venice Film Festival.
-A documentary made by Roberto Salinas and Marina Catucci, Una storia da ridere, breve biografia di Mario Monicelli, appeared in 2008.
+At the Venice Film Festival, he received the Golden Lion for Lifetime Achievement in 1991 and he was president of the jury in 2002.
+A 2008 documentary by Roberto Salinas and Marina Catucci, Una storia da ridere, breve biografia di Mario Monicelli, aimed to trace Monicelli's contribution to Italy's 'eretic spirit'.